Health care rationing

-Health care rationing refers to mechanisms that are used for resource allocation (viz. ration) in health care.
+Health care rationing refers to mechanisms that are used for resource allocation (viz. rationing) in health care.

 Overall health care

 United States

 Healthcare rationing in the United States of America is largely accomplished through market forces, though major government programs include Medicare, Medicaid, Veterans Affairs, and the Indian Health Service.
 Most Americans have private health insurance, and non-emergency health care rationing decisions are made based on what the insurance company or government insurance will pay for, what the patient is willing to pay for (though health care prices are often not transparent), and the ability and willingness of the provider to perform uncompensated care.
 The Emergency Medical Treatment and Active Labor Act of 1986 requires any properly equipped hospital receiving Medicare funds (nearly all private hospitals) to provide emergency healthcare regardless of citizenship, immigration status, or ability to pay.
 The government also regulates insurance policies, requiring coverage for some items and controlling the rules for who is eligible and what they can be charged.

+At the state level, the Oregon Health Plan was a state-level Medicaid program initiated in 1994 that had gained international attention in the health care community.
+However, the plan was more a managed care plan like those found in a U.S. health management organization (HMO) where medical fees are coordinated on a prepaid basis.

 The 2010 Patient Protection and Affordable Care Act (known as the PPACA or Obamacare) contained many changes to these regulations, including the first requirement that all Americans purchase health insurance (starting in 2014), which significantly changed the calculus of rationing decisions, including for preventive care.